 “Before I joined CARP, I always had an idea of the purpose of life.
 The purpose of life is love, however, I did not understand the full meaning.
 When I joined CARP, slowly it started to reveal itself.
 The purpose of life is love because God is love!
 Now the goal is to get through the 3 Great Blessings to fully understand the purpose of life, love, joy, and God.”

-Today began with a morning reading on True Mother’s victorious course, detailing the training and hardships she had to go through before attaining her position.
+Today began with a morning reading on Mother Moon’s victorious course, detailing the training and hardships she had to go through before attaining her position.

 We then continued with the second day of the 2-day Divine Principle workshop, where we delved deeper into the course of restoration and the value of True Parents.
 Our lecturer, Rev. Nakamura, explained that we are so lucky to be living in a time when we can meet the True Parents directly and change our lives 180 degrees based on the foundation and guidance True Parents have given us.

 He went on to explain that True Parents have made it possible for us to create families that can truly bring joy to God.
-He shared a quote by True Father, “We should all become families that can contribute to humanity and bring everyone back to God.”
+He shared a quote by Father Moon, “We should all become families that can contribute to humanity and bring everyone back to God.”

 After lunch, we had a wonderful praise and worship session where we sang songs with energy and joy.
 The room was filled with an atmosphere of joy and grace.